 So designs come in generally two kinds, right?
-There’s the printed design and then there’s the digital design (which is a fairly new and recent invention, similar to those coupon codes on products when you go and shop online).
+There’s the printed design and then there’s the digital design (which is a fairly new and recent invention, similar to those coupon codes on products when you go and shop online using expedia kortingscode december to get more out of your money).
 To understand the nature of printed design, then you basically have to ask yourself: after the design is made, does it come in a tangible form?
 If it does, then it’s printed material.

 Although print has been around for decades, there are still some downsides to it compared to the online world.
 But there are also some advantages to it.